 It’s official – so get out there and get stuck in.
-We’ve found some great ways you can volunteer and connect with the north Devon community
+We’ve found some great ways you can volunteer and connect with the community

-Did you know that studies have shown that being a volunteer can help to prevent social isolation, improve mental health and even have a positive effect on physical health?
-Volunteering has been linked to lower blood pressure and living longer.
-Not to mention that it looks great on your CV, if you’re looking to give that a boost.
+Did you know that studies have shown that being a volunteer can help prevent social isolation, improve mental health and even have a positive effect on physical health?
+Volunteering has been linked to lower blood pressure and living longer – not to mention that it looks great on your CV if you’re looking to give it a boost.
 We’re all so busy living hectic modern lives that it can be hard to imagine how anything else could be fitted in, but volunteering needn’t be a chore, and you might be amazed at the range of volunteering options on your doorstep.
 Take a look at some of these ideas and see if anything grabs your fancy.

 Be a friend of NDADA

 People who make contact with NDADA are often in need of an objective and reliable friend to support them.
-We also need friendly people to help with children and young people at Refuge.
-There are a number of other ways you can volunteer for NDADA, including helping out in the Bideford and Barnstaple shops, selling advertising in re:story magazine and helping with lots of behind-the-scenes activities.
+We also need friendly people to help with children and young people at our Devon refuge.
+There are a number of other ways you can volunteer for NDADA, including helping out at our RE:LOVE shop and helping with behind-the-scenes activities.

 Check out our volunteering page for more info.

 Use your transferable skills

 If you have a clerical or professional skill and a few hours to spare, The Citizens Advice Bureau would love to hear from you.
 It relies on volunteers who can help with professional services, fundraising, IT, administration, campaigning, trusteeship and supporting witnesses.